Violet lived life on the edge. No one would get the best of her... No one except herself.

 She hears them speaking...
 Those who stood or sat about her, but she couldn't make out their words.
 Curt in her ways at times, she wanted to demand that they speak up, but the words would not form on her lips.

 She listened intently to the world around her instead.

-It was raining, she was sure of that, for the sound of the drops beat against the roof and window.
-"Why did I not enjoy the rain more?
+And with that she began to question herself, "Why did I not enjoy the rain more?
 I could have danced in it more... walked in it more...
 Oh, to feel the cool drops now... maybe it would bring me back ... refresh me... revive me.
-Silly old fool that I am.
-Violet, my dear let's get a grip."
-The elderly woman thought to herself.

 As Violet lay motionless, a soft breeze wafted over her.
-She heard a silent voice, oh so very clearly, as if someone had whispered in her deaf ear.
+She heard a silent voice.
+A voice so very clear and distinct, which was odd in itself, for it was as if someone was whispering in her deaf ear.
 "Oh my child... my petulant child.
 You have not always taken the road I had laid before you.
 So many times you have chosen to take paths that were not meant for you.
 Many of those pathways were rugged and perilous, so much heartbreak, so much needless pain.
 But in the moments you lived your purpose, there were many blessings, and much affection.
-I have loved you through it all, and now you begin the final journey home, and I will welcome you with open arms."
+I have loved you through it all, and as you begin the final journey home, I wait to welcome you with open arms."

 Violet's breathing became less laborious, and the younger woman in the room took note that Violet seemed to unclench her fists as her palms turned upwards, a simple change in position, but it was well noted as others glanced over.

 Her mind drifted beyond the present and into a much earlier time in her life...